hms-dbmi-cellenics/cellenics-utils/README.md

 - Processed RDS file
 - Cell sets file

-**Note** this command needs `biomage rds tunnel` running in another tab to work.
-By default, `biomage rds tunnel` connects to staging.
-If you want to use production you need to specify it with the `-i` option (`biomage rds tunnel -i production`).
+**Note** this command needs `cellenics rds tunnel` running in another tab to work.
+By default, `cellenics rds tunnel` connects to staging.
+If you want to use production you need to specify it with the `-i` option (`cellenics rds tunnel -i production`).

 ### account
 A set of helper commands to aid with managing Cellenics account information (creating user accounts, changing passwords).
-See `biomage account --help` for more information, parameters and default values.
+See `cellenics account --help` for more information, parameters and default values.
 Needs environmental variables `COGNITO_PRODUCTION_POOL` and/or `COGNITO_STAGING_POOL`.

 ### rds

 Includes many rds connection-related mechanisms.
-See `biomage rds --help` for more details.
+See `cellenics rds --help` for more details.

 In order to run these you will need the following tools installed: